 - Leave all other fields blank.

 You will now add valve 300 between junction nodes 87 and 49.
-This valve maintains unidirectional flow and constant water pressure from pressure zone 1 to pressure zone 2 (use page 3-2 for graphical reference).
+This valve maintains unidirectional flow and constant water pressure from pressure zone 1 to pressure zone 2.

-1. Click on the INSERT VALVE iconfrom the INFOWATER PRO EDIT toolbar.
-Move the cursor to the lower left corner of the network and press the left mouse button.
-For the general location of valve 300, refer to the network map provided on page 3-2.
+1. Click Insertfrom the InfoWater Pro Edit toolbar.
+Move the cursor to the lower left corner of the network and click on the left-mouse button.
+For the general location of valve 300, refer to the network map.

 2. You are then prompted to enter the valve identifier and an optional description for the new valve.
-Enter the VALVE ID as shown below, using a comma to separate the ID from the description.
+Enter the Valve ID in the field as shown below, using a comma to separate the ID from the description.

 3. Valve 300 should now appear as a yellow valve symbol.
-In the MODEL EXPLORER - ATTRIBUTE TAB window on the right, perform the following:
+In the Model Explorer dialog box on the right, perform the following:

 - Leave all other fields blank.

-Digitize the pipes as listed in page 3-5 starting with pipe 52 at the bottom left-hand corner of the network, connected to PRV 300 (use figure on page 3-2 for graphical reference).
+Digitize the pipes, starting with pipe 52 at the bottom left-hand corner of the network, connected to PRV 300.

-1. Click on the INSERT PIPE iconfrom the INFOWATER EDIT NETWORK toolbar.
-Using your mouse, left click on junction node 33, and then double-click on junction node 87 to complete the straight line representing pipe 52.
+1. Click Insertfrom the InfoWater Edit Network toolbar.
+Using your mouse, click on Junction Node 33, and then double-click on Junction Node 87 to complete the straight line representing pipe 52.

 3. Pipe 52 should now appear as a blue line connecting junction nodes 33 and 87.
-In the MODEL EXPLORER - ATTRIBUTE TAB window, choose the MODELING section and enter the information associated with pipe 52 as listed in the Pipe Attributes table on page 3-5 except for the LENGTH field.
+In the Model Explorer dialog box, choose Modeling and enter the information associated with pipe 52 as listed in the Pipe Attributes table except for the Length field.
 Leave the length as is.
-The MODEL EXPLORER - ATTRIBUTE TAB window should appear as:
+The Model Explorer dialog box should appear as:

 Enter the location and attributes for pipes 76, 104, 200A, 200B, 300A and 300B in a similar fashion as pipe 52.
 You should add intermediate shape-defining vertices along pipe 76 to reflect the slight bend in the road.